Prof. Madalyn Radlauer publishes editoral titled "Games for the Inorganic Chemistry Classroom"

 December 1, 2015

 Two mass spectrometers were donated to the department this fall, giving students experience with state of the art equipment.
-The Pesek group received a Perkin-Elmer liquid chromatography/mass spectrometry (LC/MS) instrument donation for use by CHEM 55L students.
-A new gas chromatography/mass spectrometry (GC/MS) instrument was donated by the Santa Clara Valley Water District and will be used in Professor Roger Terrill’s CHEM 155 class.
+The Prof. Joseph Pesek's research group received a Perkin-Elmer liquid chromatography/mass spectrometry (LC/MS) instrument donation for use by CHEM 55L students.
+A new gas chromatography/mass spectrometry (GC/MS) instrument was donated by the Santa Clara Valley Water District and will be used in Prof. Roger Terrill’s CHEM 155 class.
 This is the second donation from SCVWD - the first was an inductively coupled plasma-optical emission spectrometer system (ICP-OES).